nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 **Parameter Definitions:**

 **samtools sort**
-- `--threads` - Number of parallel processing threads
+- `--threads` - number of parallel processing threads to use
 - `-o` - specifies the output file for the sorted reads
 - `sample.sam` - positional argument specifying the input SAM file

 **samtools index**
-- `sample_sorted.bam` - positional argument specifying the input BAM file to be sorted
+- `sample_sorted.bam` - positional argument specifying the input BAM file to be indexed
 - `sample_sorted.bam.bai` - positional argument specifying the name of the index file

 **Input Data:**

-- sample.sam (Reads aligned to contaminant assembly, output from [Step 7a](#7a-identify-contaminants))
+- sample.sam (Reads aligned to contaminant assembly, output from [Step 7a](#7a-build-contaminant-index-and-map-reads))

 **Output Data:**